Body

 Classroom/lab requests

-For labs with a lot of software, OIT will work with the department in a hybrid manner, using both Software Request Forms and a spreadsheet.
+For labs with extensive software requirements, OIT will work with the department in a hybrid manner, utilizing both Software Request Forms and a spreadsheet.
 Anything that needs to be reviewed by CLM will require the form to be filled out, automatically creating a ticket to track the work and update the requester.

 EULAs, PSQS, and free software

-Many free applications still have terms and conditions.
+Many free applications still have terms and conditions in place.
 For example, an app may be free for an individual but not for a business or school.
 Sometimes, an app may be free for educational use by an individual but not meant for use in a lab environment.
-This is where knowing the End User License Agreement (EULA) becomes important.
+This is where knowing the End User License Agreement (EULA) becomes essential.
 The EULA will state the terms and conditions for using the software.
 In such cases, the Office of Information Technology (OIT) will review the request and determine the best course of action with the requester.
-Free software can also be subject to Contract Lifecycle Management (CLM) review when Confidential Information (CI), Personally Identifiable Information (PII), and/or Family Educational Rights and Privacy Act (FERPA) data is processed, accessed or handled by a third party.
+Free software can also be subject to Contract Lifecycle Management (CLM) review when Confidential Information (CI), Personally Identifiable Information (PII), and/or Family Educational Rights and Privacy Act (FERPA) data is processed, accessed, or handled by a third party.

 Security

 Security will always be a top priority in OIT's software delivery to the campus.
-If a requested application is found to have any suspicious components during the testing phase, the request will be denied, and the requester will be notified.
+If a requested application is found to contain any suspicious components during the testing phase, the request will be denied, and the requester will be notified accordingly.
 OIT will thoroughly examine software from non-standard download sites, including Github.

 OIT will ensure that any requested application complies with our mandatory endpoint protection.
-If there is a conflict, the campus security officer will be consulted.
-If an exception can be made without compromising the security of the endpoint, it will be documented and put into service.
-If an exception cannot be made, OIT will review the request and work with the requester to determine the best course of action.
+In the event of a conflict, the campus security officer will be consulted.
+If an exception can be made without compromising the endpoint's security, it will be documented and implemented.
+If an exception cannot be made, OIT will review the request and work with the requester to determine the best action.

 Disability Resource Services

 If the DRS department determines that an application is not compliant with accessibility standards, the requester will be notified.
 This doesn't necessarily mean that the request will be denied.
-However, if a student requires an accommodation for the application, it will be the requester's responsibility to collaborate with DRS to ensure that an accommodation is made available within ADA guidelines.
+However, suppose a student requires an accommodation for the application.
+In that case, it will be the requester's responsibility to collaborate with DRS to ensure that an accommodation is made available in accordance with ADA guidelines.

 Glossary of terms